EvaFrossard/EvaFrossard.github.io/index.md

 <div style="display: flex; align-items: center; flex-direction: row;">
   <img src="/assets/img/mean_video_duration_start_decline.png" alt="Description of image" style="width: 400px; margin-right: 20px;">
   <p style="flex: 1;">
-    Finally, about the <b>length of your videos</b>, we obtain some unforeseen results.
-Channels that were producing on average 'short' videos (below 10min) before their decline seem to have less chance of recovery.
-Again, small difference, but the lazy you that might do junk posting of quick efficient videos might not be winning here !
+    Finally, about the <b>length of your videos</b>, we obtain some disappointing results.
+The 60/40 distribution is very appearant and there are no unexpected behaviours.
+Video duration doesn't seem to be a good criteria, but only the analysis will tell us...
   </p>
 </div>